 8.5.1.2 Reporting

-(1) Each Resource Entity shall conduct applicable Governor tests on each of its Generation Resources as specified in the Operating Guides.
+(1) Each Resource Entity shall conduct applicable Governor tests on each of its Generation Resources and ESRs as specified in the Operating Guides.
 The Resource Entity shall provide test results and other relevant information to ERCOT.
 ERCOT shall make these results available to the Transmission Service Providers (TSPs).